-CEQA Environmental Issues Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Would the project: A) Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5?
-B) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5?
-C) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
-D) Disturb any human remains, including those interred outside of formal cemeteries?
+CEQA Environmental Issues Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Would the project: A) Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? $\boxtimes$ B) Cause a substantial adverse change in the significance of an archeological resource as defined in §15064.5? $\boxtimes$